mainmatter/playbook/project-flow/full-service/README.md

 During implementation, we keep a staging system updated so all stakeholders can follow along process.
 We ask our clients to join the iteration meetings (<or we could have dedicated meetings for them where we present them what we did and ask for feedback>).
 We will build slices of the system at once, that is the design, backend and frontend code of something so we can release these 3 things together, can be sure they work together and move on to the next slice (see https://basecamp.com/shapeup/3.2-chapter-10#integrating-in-one-place for a good explanation).

-#### Design implementation workflow

-We create visual mockups of the currently regarded aspect of the project.
-For the project itself this means creating a visual design guide that executes the foundation of the design work layout out in the concept phase, defining colors, typographic rules and basic layout.
-For indivdual features we only create mockups for the aspects of a feature that deviate from the general guide or need more detailed definition, such as individual UI states.

-We use organize the design files in meaningful way as well as by versioning and request immediate feedback, both from our development team and stakeholders on the client’s side.
-Incoming feedback will be gathered and considered for the next iteration.
+Final artwork will be created in parallel to the development process of the engineering team and will be shared and evaluated.
+Immediate feedback on the visual design from the stakeholders will be gathered and considered for the next iteration.

 ### Post-launch